 The above list isn’t even comprehensive.
 Ultraprocessed food consumption has also been linked to non-alcoholic fatty liver disease (NAFL), polycystic ovarian disease, osteoporosis, osteoarthritis, depression and other mental illnesses, and even infertility.

-The worst processed foods for your health
+The worst processed foods bad for your health

 You can probably rattle off some clearly processed foods: examples include candy bars, cookies, and anything on a drive-thru menu.
 But frozen carrots, whole wheat bread, and canned beans — all things we’d file in the “healthy” category — are also highly processed.
 The only foods that are truly unprocessed are those eaten straight from the ground, with little to no manipulation by the time it ends up on your plate.